 They are super easy to make and there is usually nothing that can go wrong when you follow a good recipe.
 Prepare the pan, mix the ingredients, bake.
 That would be all!

 And the results: moist, fluffy, always pretty, sweet, and flavorful cakes.
 Comforting, rich, and perfect for any occasion.

 Why will you love this cake?

 - If there is one thing that can go wrong when you bake a bundt cake is that it can be rather on the dry side, depending on the recipe.
 Still good, but you will need a cup of coffee to go with them.

-- But that is not the case with this particular Baileys cake.
+- But that is not the case with this particular recipe.
 Due to the fact that it is made with oil and contains lots of Baileys, the crumb is incredibly moist.

 - Just have a look at the pictures!
 And be sure that the crumb is not wet, just soooo moist!